Brain Tumor Laser Therapy: A Minimally Invasive Surgery

 - Henry Ford was the first hospital in Michigan to use laser ablation therapy to treat brain tumors.

-- Henry Ford ranks 9th in the nation for highest amount of procedures performed using the Visualase MRI-Guided Laser Ablation System.
+- Henry Ford ranks 4th in the nation for highest amount of procedures performed using laser ablation to treat brain tumors.